 While creating quality content is vital, tracking and adjusting video content based on analyzed metrics is always necessary to keeping your video production as efficient as possible.

-If you need a flexible partner in video production, LEAP Spark can help you create effective microcontent to scale using efficient video production techniques.
+If you need a flexible partner in video production, (spark) can help you create effective microcontent to scale using efficient video production techniques.